How long should product demo videos be?

 Takeaways

-• For regular feature releases, aim for 30-60 seconds.
+• For routine feature releases you'd share on social media, aim for 30-60 seconds.

-• If you have a bundled release or introductory product overview, go for 2-3 minutes.
+• If you have a bundled seasonal release or introductory product overview, go for 2 minutes or less.
 TV advertisements are a good benchmark for duration and pacing.

 • If you absolutely must have a complete in-depth tour, keep it under 10 minutes and consider breaking into separate segments.
 Mixpanel's product demo does this well.